 - As required submit a PQQ

-Bid selection is hugely important to minimise activity that does not have a positive outcome.
+Bid selection is hugely important to minimize activity that does not have a positive outcome.
 Not proceeding with a bid saves time, resources and money.
-The organisation can put greater effort in to those tenders it judges will have the greatest chance of success and will deliver the financial outcome required to maintain and grow the business.
+The organisation can put greater effort into those tenders it judges will have the greatest chance of success and will deliver the financial outcome required to maintain and grow the business.

 However good our Bid selection is it will be next to impossible to win every bid we submit.
 One measure of the efficiency of our Business Development process is the win ratio.

 Even after submitting a PQQ you may decide not to bid because: